ianz05/FourDice/Logic.md

 Expressions are stored as `std::vector<int>`, with the numbers being exactly what they are, and operators being defined negative numbers.

-Terms are stored as a POD struct with three data members:
+Terms are stored as a POD struct with four data members:

     struct Term {
         double value;
         int sqrts;
         int facts;
+        bool powed;
     };

 Scores are stored in score arrays of type `std::array<std::pair<double, std::vector<int>>, MAX + 1>`, with `MAX` being `20` in our case.